 APPLICATION

 It is the responsibility of the person making the notification and placing the product on the market to ensure that their product conforms to the requirements of the TRPR and published guidance.
 MHRA will review each notification on receipt against a minimum set of requirements to protect public health.
 We will also review at any time any notifications if we receive information that a product may contravene the legal requirements set out in the TRPR and published guidance.
 If in our opinion, the individual product does not conform to the requirements, we will write to the notifying company.
 Any company that does not agree with this opinion will have the opportunity to make representations which MHRA will consider before coming to a final decision on the notification.
 Any further recourse would be a matter for the Courts.

-MHRA
+MHRA will review notifications for references of this type and withhold publication until corrective action has taken place.
+If you currently supply a product that does not comply with the regulations the MHRA will write to you and provide a timeline for corrective action.
+MHRA would recommend that you start this process.

-February 2022
+MHRA March 2022